GerHobbelt/qiqqa_tooling_devtree_snapshots/Qiqqa/MuPDF/docs/src/mutool-object-pdf-document.rst

     Begin a journal operation.

-    :arg length: `String` The name of the operation.
+    :arg op: `String` The name of the operation.

     |example_tag|